oliviawestmacottssw/SSW.Rules.Content/rules/do-you-enable-presentation-mode-in-visual-studio/rule.md

 ---

-When presenting to an audience using visual studio it is important to alter a few things for the best possible experience for the audience.
+​When presenting to an audience using visual studio it is important to alter a few things for the best possible experience for the audience.